Meet the Ministry of Education's Leadership Team

 He specialised in bilingual education as a principal and senior lecturer and became Head of Māori Studies at the Hamilton Teachers College in 1990.

 He spent three years as a senior policy analyst in the Ministry of Education's education management and organisational policy section before an appointment as education manager in the Office of the Race Relations Conciliator.

 In 1992 he was awarded a Nuffield Scholarship to study teacher education policy and multiculturalism in England, Scotland and Wales.
 Rawiri returned to the Ministry in May 1994.
-In 2001 Rawiri participated in the Henley Management College's Executive Development Programme.
+In 2001 he participated in the Henley Management College's Executive Development Programme.

-The Early Years and Learning Support Group comprises early childhood education and policy areas relating to our priority learners - special education, Māori education, Pasifika education, and Parents, Families and Whānau.
-The group also focuses on learners from low socio-economic backgrounds along with being the Ministry's lead on social sector engagement.
+The Early Learning, Parents and Whānau comprises early childhood education and policy areas relating to our priority learners - special education, Māori education, Pasifika education, and Parents, Families and Whānau.
+The group also focuses on learners from low socio-economic backgrounds, along with being the Ministry's lead on social sector engagement.

-Deputy Secretary Performance and Change: Apryll Parata
+Deputy Secretary Priority Education Assignments: Apryll Parata

 She has taught and held management positions in a number of secondary schools on the East Coast and in the Wairarapa.